-If a meter pole is required for the project, it is your responsibility to purchase and install it.
+If a meter pole is required for the project, it is the customer's responsibility to purchase and install it.
 The meter pole must meet the following requirements:

-- Be sound, round, or square, and reasonably straight and made of wood. - Fully pressure treated. - Minimum diameter of 5-1/2 inches at the top. - Class 6 or better. - 35 feet long minimum.
-Exception: With prior approval from a PSE representative, a meter pole of 20, 25, or 30 feet in length may be used if the minimum conductor-to-ground clearances can be met (see Figure 17 for requirements). - Butt gain cut 12 feet from the bottom of the pole (2-inch by 1/2-inch cut into the face of the pole), or a manufacturer's tag attached at 12 feet from the bottom of the pole.
+- Be sound, round, or square, and reasonably straight and made of wood (commonly cedar or Douglas fir). - Fully pressure treated.
+Verification from a PSE representative is required before installing the pole. - Minimum nominal diameter of 5-1/2 inches at the top (see the Service length section for the minimum pole size requirement). - Class 6 or better. - 35 feet long minimum.
+Exception: With prior approval from a PSE representative, a meter pole of 20, 25, or 30 feet in length may be used (see the Minimum pole length requirement section) if the minimum conductor-to-ground clearances can be met (see Figure 17 for requirements). - Butt gain cut 12 feet from the bottom of the pole (2-inch by 1/2-inch cut into the face of the pole), or a have a manufacturer's tag attached at 12 feet from the bottom of the pole.
+Nailing a washer to the pole at this location is acceptable as an alternative to having the gain pre-marked at the factory.

-Figure 22 Butt gain
+Butt gain